libratom/libratom/README.md

 Libratom requires Python 3.6 or newer, and can be installed from the Python Package Index.
 Installing with **pip** will automatically install all required dependencies.
 These dependencies include a version of **libpff** that will be compiled automatically with C tooling during install.
 A selection of environments we have tested follows:

-*   Ubuntu 16.04LTS, 18.04LTS (and newer) releases require build-essential, python3, python3-pip, and python3-venv packages
+*   Ubuntu 16.04LTS, 18.04LTS, and 20.04LTS releases require build-essential, python3, python3-pip, and python3-venv packages
 *   macOS 10.13 (and newer) releases require Xcode 9.4.1 (or newer), Xcode CLI tools, and Python 3 installed using Homebrew (or your preferred method)
 *   Windows 10 releases require Visual Studio Code, Build Tools for Visual Studio, and Python 3 installed using Anaconda 3 (or your preferred method)